rerun/rerun/README.md

 		tail -n+$SIZE $1 || die "failed extracting output"
 	}

-Running this shell function in the current shell looks like this:
+Running this shell function in the current shell looks similar to this:

 	$ rerun_extractLog $RERUN_LOGS/freddy-dance-2011-0921-194512.log